 Out and Back to Lockhouse 49: C&O

-Back in May of 2023 my good friends Paul, Becky, and I rode the length of the C&O Canal and had a blast along the way.
-It was an adventure I wanted to repeat again in 2024.
-But, unlike that previous outing, I wanted to do it without pulling a trailer full of gear.
-Instead, I wanted to carry all of my essentials on the bike.
-To that end, I started investing in bike packing gear so that I could repeat the trip one year later.
-Long story short, life got in the way and I had to put all my plans on hold, until now…
+Back in May of 2023, my good friends Paul, Becky, and I rode the length of the C&O Canal and had a blast along the way.
+It was an adventure I wanted to repeat in 2024—but this time, without pulling a trailer full of gear.
+Instead, I planned to carry everything on the bike.

-Oct 2025 - Text: Martín Fernández.
-Images: Martín Fernández.
+Oct 2025 - Text & Images: Martín Fernández

 ABOVE: Tired but happy.
 Half way on my first ride back after major surgery, an easy loop at Carvins Cove in Roanoke, VA.